Best reward current accounts 2026

 However, you have to have completed at least eight debit card translations as well.

-There’s no need to have direct debits going out though, or to maintain a minimum balance.
+There’s no need to have direct debits in place, or to maintain a minimum balance, but you do need to make at least eight debit card payments.

 The account costs £2 a month, leaving you with a £3 profit.